sammyf/ollimca/README.md

   * (new) right clicking brings up the generated description for the current image
   * added a checkbox in the search frontend to physically delete duplicate images (based on their checksum) and then remove missing files from the databases. (please see the notes!)

+### how to update to 2.6:
+* *First of all, make a backup copy of the db directory!*
+* Modify the chroma_path and sqlite_path in your config.yaml.
+Check config.yaml.dist for the new correct path.
+* run `./update.sh`

 ### requirements :
 * python3.x